Quozul/Fuald/README.md

-# Fuald
+# Eurélis
-Game: Text-based RPG game
+Eurélis is a text-based RPG game developped in BASH scripting, it was the fist version of Fuald.